Tarneit - North

 Tarneit - North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 Tarneit - North's educational attainment significantly exceeds national and regional averages.
-Among residents aged 15+, 49.7% have university qualifications, compared to 30.4% in Australia and 32.0% in the SA4 region.
-Bachelor degrees are most prevalent at 28.4%, followed by postgraduate qualifications (18.9%) and graduate diplomas (2.4%).
-Vocational credentials are also common, with 27.0% of residents aged 15+ holding them; advanced diplomas account for 15.0% and certificates for 12.0%.
+Among residents aged 15 and above, 49.7% hold university qualifications, compared to 30.4% nationally and 32.0% regionally.
+Bachelor degrees are the most common at 28.4%, followed by postgraduate qualifications (18.9%) and graduate diplomas (2.4%).
+Vocational credentials are also prevalent, with 27.0% of residents holding such qualifications - advanced diplomas at 15.0% and certificates at 12.0%.

-Educational participation is high, at 37.6%, including 14.2% in primary education, 5.9% in tertiary education, and 4.7% pursuing secondary education.
-The five schools in Tarneit - North have a combined enrollment of 752 students.
-This area has above-average socio-educational conditions (ICSEA: 1064).
-It includes three primary and two K-12 schools.
-School capacity is limited, with only 5.2 places per 100 residents compared to the regional average of 18.5, leading many families to seek schooling in nearby areas.
+Educational participation is high, with 37.6% of residents currently enrolled in formal education.
+This includes 14.2% in primary education, 5.9% in tertiary education, and 4.7% pursuing secondary education.
+Tarneit - North's five schools have a combined enrolment of 752 students as of the latest data.
+The area demonstrates above-average socio-educational conditions with an ICSEA score of 1064.
+The educational mix includes three primary and two K-12 schools.
+Local school capacity is limited, with 4.9 places per 100 residents compared to the regional average of 18.4, indicating that many families may travel to nearby areas for schooling.

 Frequently Asked Questions - Education